 What underarm sweating?

-People with axillary hyperhydrosis sweat profusely from their armpits, staining shirts, and interfering drastically with their ability to socialize.
-Many people with axillary hyperhydrosis cannot wear any tight blouses or shirts.
-They have to avoid light colored or white shirts which show the sweat stains.
-You will often see a person with axillary hyperhydrosis wearing a coat, jacket, or sweater in a seemingly hot environment.
+People with axillary hyperhidrosis sweat profusely from their armpits, staining shirts and interfering drastically with their ability to socialize.
+Many people with axillary hyperhidrosis cannot wear any tight blouses or shirts.
+They have to avoid light coloured or white shirts which show the sweat stains.
+You will often see a person with axillary hyperhidrosis wearing a coat, jacket, or sweater in a seemingly hot environment.
 Prior to the use of neuromodulators, largely ineffective measures were available.
-These included iontophoresis (electric current passed through the skin), topical aluminum, salts, and Clonidine oral medication.
-Luckily, therapeutic neuromodulator treatments target the same acetylcholine neurotransmitter found in nerve-muscle junction and nerve-sweat gland junction.
+These included iontophoresis (electric current passed through the skin), topical aluminium, salts, and Clonidine oral medication.
+Luckily, therapeutic neuromodulator treatments target the same acetylcholine neurotransmitter found in the nerve-muscle junction and nerve-sweat gland junction.